Lokathor/lokathor.github.io/src/gb_audio_synth.md

 /// Naturally, this changes the state of the APU, as timers tick up, reset,
 /// change various fields, etc.
 ///
+/// The buffer passed in is assumed to have been zeroed ahead of time, if
+/// necessary.
-/// The **caller** must zero out the sample buffer between sound outputs. pub fn synth_sound(config: &mut APU, rate: i32, buffer: &mut [StereoI16]) {
+pub fn synth_sound(config: &mut APU, rate: i32, buffer: &mut [StereoI16]) {
   unimplemented!("TODO: all of it")
 }